Check out all of our coverage of the first coup d’etat in Central America in more than a quarter-century.

 On July 2, hundreds of people had gathered in the Suchitoto municipality to protest President Antonio Saca’s plan to decentralize water distribution.
 They saw the plan as an attempt to privatize municipal water resources as stipulated in a 1998 World Bank loan.
 The protesters were met with heavily armed riot police, who fired rubber bullets and tear gas on the crowd and detained fourteen people.
 Among those arrested was a journalist covering the protest and members of CRIPDES, the Association of Rural Communities for the Development of El Salvador.
 They were on their way to attend the rally in Suchitoto.

 Last week, the prisoners were released on bail as a result of national and international pressure.
-But the charges of terrorism remain, and if found guilty, they could face up to sixty years of prison time.
+But the charges of terrorism remain, and if found guilty, they could face up to 60 years of prison time.
 El Salvador’s antiterrorism law came into effect last year and is modeled on the USA PATRIOT Act.
 Human rights groups have condemned the government’s response and application of this draconian law.
 Human Rights Watch said yesterday the law criminalizes a wide variety of acts most of which “do not fall within any reasonable definition of terrorism.”

 Today, Krista Hanson joins us, also from Boston, to tell us more.
 She’s the program director at CISPES, the Committee in Solidarity with the People of El Salvador.
 Welcome to Democracy Now!, Krista.
 Explain what’s happening in El Salvador.

-KRISTA HANSON: Well, I think that what’s really important to know about that event on July 2 in Suchitoto is that it comes from—I mean, the resistance that was happening there comes from a long history in El Salvador of—first, of this implementation of privatization.
+KRISTA HANSON: Well, I think that what’s really important to know about that event on July 2 in Suchitoto is that it comes from — I mean, the resistance that was happening there comes from a long history in El Salvador of — first, of this implementation of privatization.
 People in El Salvador know what privatization of public resources looks like.
 The telecommunications, electricity, other industries have been privatized, and the rates go up so much that people have no access anymore to those.
 And so, you can’t have that with water, right?

 So over the last couple of years people have been out in the streets.
 And community by community, really, going out, and a common protest tactic is to shut down a street and demand access to water, to demand that it not be decentralized or privatized, or that there even be water.
 People pay water bills right now, and water comes out one hour a day in their taps, or one day a week or two days as a week, so people have been doing this for the last couple of years.